 Christina will advocate for increased clean energy and a roadmap to achieving net zero carbon emissions by 2050.
 She also understands the importance for fighting for environmental justice and the connections between environmental protection and public health.
 Her time spent leading the Merrimack River Watershed Council gives her unique experience that will help her advocate for its protection for future generations.

-State Senate, Middlesex and Worcester
+State Senate, 2nd Essex and Middlesex

 State Representative, 12th Suffolk